TerraSAR-X: TanDEM-X and WorldDEM Akida

-TanDEM-X (TerraSAR-X add-on for Digital Elevation Measurements) is a second, similar spacecraft launched on 21st June 2010 from Baikonur Cosmodrome in Kazakhstan.
+TanDEM-X (TerraSAR-X add-on for Digital Elevation Measurements) is a second, similar spacecraft launched on 21 June 2010 from Baikonur Cosmodrome in Kazakhstan.
 Since October 2010, TerraSAR-X and TanDEM-X have orbited in close formation at distances of a few hundred metres and record data synchronously.

 This twin satellite constellation will allow the generation of WorldDEM, the global digital elevation models (DEMs).
 With higher accuracy, coverage and quality – WorldDEM is a consistent DEM of the Earth's land surface is envisaged to be acquired and generated within three years after launch.
-Available from 2014, WorldDEM is to feature a vertical accuracy of 2m (relative) and 10m (absolute), within a horizontal raster of approximately 12x12 square meters, slightly varying depending on the geographic latitude.
+Available from 2014, WorldDEM is to feature a vertical accuracy of 2 m (relative) and 10 m (absolute), within a horizontal raster of approximately 12×12 square meters, slightly varying depending on the geographic latitude.

 Satellite radar

-Radar stands for Radio Detection and Ranging and contains traditionally:
+Radar stands for Radio Detection and Ranging and traditionally contains: